daniellerch/daniellerch.github.io/_posts/2018-06-01-image-stego-lsbm.md

 | 10100000 | 00111100 | 00110101 | 10000000 |
 | 01101111 | 00101011 | 01010100 | 01111101 |

-Let's suppose now we want to hide the A letter in ASCII code.
+Let's suppose now we want to hide the 'A' letter in ASCII code.
 This, in the binary code, is the number 01000001.
 So we need to add +1 or -1 randomly if the LSB does not match the value of the pixel we want to hide.
 A possible result is:

 | (+0) 1010000**0** | (+1) 0011110**1** | (-1) 0011010**0** | (+0) 1000000**0** |